jhroutzong/Java-Masterclass/README.md

 # learning-java
-Completing full-length Java courses and practice sets.
+Completing the Java Programming Masterclass by Tim Buchalka.
+Each project in the course is uploaded here.